 Classroom 2020 | Digital Classrooms | Lecture Capture | PIET

-The traditional classroom setting isn’t what it used to be.
+The modern classroom setting isn’t what it used to be.
 By 2025, experts predict that at least 50% of all classes will be online, as online learning has been steadily increasing for the past five years.
 To deliver effective content, many instructors are turning to video lecture content to share learning materials.

 Lecture capture is quickly taking over the academic world, giving students different learning opportunities than the traditional classroom setting.
 Lecture capture software, such as Impartus offers features that are interactive and engaging, giving students an overall positive learning experience.